PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Experiments

-For all fine-tuned models, we use results w/ $\theta_\text{ref}$ show risks form $\mathcal{A}$ who is the prominent adversary which is also the model publisher who has $D_\text{aux}$.
-Results w/o $\theta_\text{ref}$ reflect risks from the potential weaker adversary $\mathcal{A}_w$ that can be anyone who queries the model but has no $D_\text{aux}$ Thus, we could see the maximum secrets that can be inferred, as well as the attacking lower bound for the maximum coverage of potential adversaries.
+For all fine-tuned models, we use results w/ $\theta_\text{ref}$ to show risks for $\mathcal{A}$ who is the prominent adversary and the pretrained model publisher who has $D_\text{aux}$.
+Results w/o $\theta_\text{ref}$ reflect risks from the potential weaker adversary $\mathcal{A}_w$ that can be anyone who queries the model but has no $D_\text{aux}$.
+Thus, we could see the maximum secrets that can be inferred, as well as the attacking lower bound for the maximum coverage of potential adversaries.

 As for $\theta_\text{ref}$, we use the model initialization as a default reference model, which is denoted as Base-Ref.
 To control influence from calibration, we use $\theta_\text{ref}$ trained over the same $D_\text{aux}$ for benign baseline, which is denoted as Full-Ref.
-By default, we evaluate baselines under \textbf{Case I.} in \Cref{sec:intuition} and discuss \textbf{Case II.} in \Cref{sec:exp_tradeoff} for the early-stopping scenario.
+By default, we evaluate baselines under \textbf{Case I} and discuss \textbf{Case II} in \Cref{sec:exp_tradeoff} for the early-stopping scenario.